2014 Monaco GP2 Series round: Sprint race

 After reviewing footage at the conclusion of the feature event, the stewards imposed a five-place grid penalty on Trummer causing the collision with Coletti and Binder incurred the same penalty for hitting Markelov.
 The second race commenced in sunny weather with respective air and track temperatures of 17 C and 34 C at 16:10 local time on 24 May.
 Richelmi and Haryanto got good starts off the line with the pair alongside each other into Sainte Devote corner.
-Haryanto was forced wide by Richelmi and lost momentum, allowing the fast-starting Canamasas to pass him at the exit of Sainte Devote corner.
+Haryanto was forced wide by Richelmi at the exit of the corner and lost momentum, allowing the fast-starting Canamasas to pass him at the exit of Sainte Devote corner.
 Canamasas focused on Richelmi as Haryanto began challenging him.
 On the opening lap, Markelov braked abruptly into Massenet corner and Ellinas could not avoid hitting the rear of his car.
 Markelov was issued a drive-through penalty for causing the incident, and Ellinas broke his front wing, necessitating multiple visits to the pit lane, putting him a lap behind Richelmi.
-Nasr then sustained a right-rear puncture at Casino Square turn.
+After a collision with possibly Pic, Nasr then sustained a right-rear puncture at Casino Square turn.
 He locked his brakes and went straight onto a run-off area at Mirabeau corner to retire.

 Stéphane Richelmi (pictured in 2018) led every lap of the sprint race to repeat Stefano Coletti's success in the same event from the 2013 round.